andeart/JsonButler/README.md

 # JsonButler
+**JsonButler** lets you:
-JsonButler lets you generate C# types (along with the cs files if needed) from JSON data.
-Nested custom types are supported.
+- Generate C# types (along with the cs files if needed) from JSON data.
+Also generates nested custom types if needed.
-It also lets you serialize a known C# type to JSON (with default values as much as possible) without having to instantiate an instance of said type.
+- Serialize a known C# type to JSON without having to instantiate an instance of said type.
+It drills down and uses default values as far as possible.